Lesser Green's Function and Chirality-Reduced Entropy via the In-Medium NJL Model: Introduction

+The present work is positioned differently from studies based on spatial bipartite entropy, small-$x$ partonic entropy, or color-sector entropy.
+We focus instead on an internal chiral reduction of the fermionic equal-time correlator.
+Starting from the real-time lesser Green's function, we construct the correlator $C(k)$, project it onto the left-handed subspace as $C_L(k)=P_L C(k)P_L$, and define the chirality-reduced entropy from the eigenvalue spectrum of $C_L(k)$.
+Thus, $S_\chi$ is designed to quantify the mixedness of a chirality-reduced Gaussian subsystem.
+It is correlated with chiral restoration, but it is not an order parameter and should not be identified with the chiral condensate or the dynamical quark mass.
+In this sense, the present correlator-based entropy provides a complementary perspective to conventional symmetry-based observables.

-In this work, we formulate the \emph{von~Neumann chirality entropy} as an information-theoretic probe of chiral symmetry restoration within the in-medium NJL model.
-Starting from the lesser Green’s function $G^{<}(k)$ in the real-time formalism~\cite{KadanoffBaym1962,Keldysh:1964ud}, we construct the reduced left-handed correlator $C_L(\bm{k})=P_L G^{<}(k) P_L$ and define the entropy
+In this work, we investigate chiral symmetry restoration in hot and dense quark matter using a correlator-based chirality-reduced entropy within the in-medium NJL model.
+Starting from the lesser Green's function $G^{<}(k)$ in the real-time formalism~\cite{KadanoffBaym1962,Keldysh:1964ud}, we construct the equal-time correlation matrix

-This entropy measures the degree of quantum entanglement between left- and right-handed quark sectors, which is dynamically generated through the mass term $M_q(\bar{q}_L q_R+\bar{q}_R q_L)$.
-In the chirally broken phase ($M_q\neq0$), the left and right components are polarized and coherence is maintained, while in the restored phase ($M_q\to0$), they become maximally mixed, leading to a large $S_\chi$.

-We demonstrate that $S_\chi(T,\mu_q)$ increases monotonically with both temperature and chemical potential, reflecting the progressive loss of chiral coherence and the transition to a maximally mixed state.
-The resulting behavior mirrors the thermodynamic phase structure of the NJL model: A second-order transition in the chiral limit and a smooth crossover for finite current quark mass.
-Thus, the von~Neumann chirality entropy serves as an \emph{information-theoretic probe} that connects the dynamical mechanism of mass generation to the microscopic structure of quantum entanglement in QCD matter.